July 13, 2015, Israel

 Great pyramids were built...on the back of poor slaves.
 Great cities were built, on the backs and bones of ordinary people.
-The wealth of the "great" leaders was sustained by the back breaking labor of the peasants.
-For one thousand years the poor common Russian man and women paid for this wealth with their lives.
+The wealth of the "great" leaders was sustained by the back-breaking labor of the peasants.
+For one thousand years the poor common Russian man and woman paid for this wealth with their lives.
 Saint Petersburg was called the "City of Bones" as so many Russians died building it.
-Great cathedrals are still admired to this day but do we stop and think of the human toll it took to build these great buildings.
+Great cathedrals are still admired to this day but do we stop and think of the human toll it took to build these great buildings?

 The truly great man or woman may not be the one you think of.
 We live in an era of opportunity and it is difficult for us to imagine a time when a man or a woman was bound to a piece of land for life and had no opportunities for change.
 Yet these people toiled and did their best to provide a decent life for their family.

-Great generals are remembered but the "canon fodder", the millions of unknown soldiers, are the ones who pay the price.
+Great generals are remembered but the "canon fodder", the millions of unknown soldiers, are the ones who paid the price.